BigEd/square-root-code/README.md

 - 2.02s on master 128, os 3.20, basic 4, copyright 1984
 - 1.19s on master 128, os 3.50, basic 4.32, copyright 1988

+Timings from tracing execution of a single calculation of the square root of 2, on real hardware, using 6502Decoder:

+- 17407 cycles, 4844 ins, 3.59 cpi with Basic 2
+- 3921 cycles, 1169 ins, 3.35 cpi with Basic 4
+- 2179 cycles, 702 ins, 3.10 cpi with Basic 4r32

+We notice that the later code uses cheaper (simpler) instructions, as well as fewer of them.